Hello12345678890/hamin/navigation/about.md

         {"flag": "0/09/Flag_of_South_Korea.svg", "greeting": "안녕", "description": "South_Korea - 3 years"},
     ];

-    ### Journey Through Life

-    Born in South Korea 2010
-    Move to Indiana 2013
-    Go to elementary school 2015-2019
-    Move to LA 2019
-    Go to school 2019-2020
-    Move to San Diego 2020
-    Go to school 2020-now

-    ### interests and disinterests
-    I like playing video games and reading books.
-I enjoy to play board games with my family and beating them.
-I like math and science.
-I dislike doing what my parents tell me to do.
-I dislike history and language arts.

     // 3a.
 Consider how to update style count for size of container